adamhatton/john-breedon-bass-tuition-pp4/TESTING.md

 ## Validation

-The validation testing can be seen in the validation testing spreadsheet here.
-TO INPUT
+The validation testing can be seen in the [validation testing spreadsheet](docs/testing/jbtuition-validation.xlsx)

 ### HTML

-I ran each page of the site through the W3C HTML validator.
+I ran each page of the site through the [W3C HTML validator](https://validator.w3.org/).
 To ensure it was properly validated, I inspected the page source of each page, and copied the content directly into the validator.

 The results can be seen below, I discuss how I resolved the errors further down: